bank-vaults/bank-vaults/docs/contributing/README.md

 ## WebHook

-This will deploy the webhook via the Helm chart, scale it to 0, start it locally and proxy it into the cluster (somethink similar to `operator-up` but a bit more complex).
+This will deploy the webhook via the Helm chart, scale it to 0, start it locally and proxy it into the cluster (somehow similar to `operator-up` but a bit more complex).

 You will need Helm and `kurun` [installed](https://github.com/banzaicloud/kurun#installation) to run this: